 Fern with dewdrop photo by Ximena Narvaja

-Our Practitioner's Place (members only) provides a venue for End-of-Life Practitioner Program trainees and graduates to dialogue, share resources, collaborate on projects, receive on-going education and exchange mutual support.
+Our Practitioner's Place (members only) provides a venue for End-of-Life Practitioner Program alumni to dialogue, share resources, collaborate on projects, receive on-going education and exchange mutual support.

-In addition, Metta Institute provides information on workshops, presentations and retreats lead by our Director, Frank Ostaseski.
-We offer links to programs lead by our other core faculty.
-These programs train healthcare professionals and support medical institutions in improving care of the dying.
+In addition, Metta Institute provides information on workshops, presentations and retreats lead by our Director, Frank Ostaseski and other core faculty.
+These ancillary programs train healthcare professionals and support medical institutions in improving care of the dying.
 Experiential workshops and retreats assist family caregivers, people living with life-threatening illness, and others in living fully in the face of death.

 |HOME | CONTACT US | SITE MAP || ABOUT METTA | PROGRAMS | FRANK'S TEACHINGS | PRESS ROOM | RESOURCES|